Two-dimensional quantum droplets in dipolar Bose gases: Introduction

-In this Letter we investigate for the first time the formation of a droplet state in quasi-2D weakly interacting dipolar bosons.
+In this paper we investigate for the first time the formation of a droplet state in quasi-2D weakly interacting dipolar bosons.
 We show that the system yields many surprising and interesting properties.
-We find in particular that the LHY quantum corrections change their nature from repulsive to attractive due to the peculiar momentum dependence of the DDI \cite {boudjG}, similarly to the quasi-1D droplet \cite{Mish}.
-This unconventional behavior not only modifies the density dependence and the quantum stabilization process but also unveils novel phase of matter consisting of a quantum droplet.
-This novel state is in fact emerged near the roton region which is a precursor of the supersolidity \cite{boudjG,Boudj3, Petrov}, due to the competition between the dipolar instability and the LHY fluctuations.
-Monte Carlo simulations \cite{Zoller} have revealed that the combination of a repulsive dipolar potential with a short-distance cutoff of Rydberg atoms in the dipole-blockade regime may lead to the formation of a supersolid droplet in 2D geometry.
+We find that the LHY quantum corrections change their nature from repulsive to attractive due to the peculiar momentum dependence of the DDI \cite {boudjG}, similarly to the quasi-1D droplet \cite{Mish}.
+This unconventional behavior not only modifies the density dependence and the quantum stabilization mechanism but also unveils novel phase of matter consisting of a quantum droplet.
+The nucleation of this state occurs due to the competition between the roton instability results in local collapses \cite {boudjG}, and the LHY fluctuations.
+It has been suggested that the roton softening combined with the quantum stabilization mechanism opens a new avenue for exploring supersolids \cite{Pfau4}.

-The observed 2D self-bound dipolar droplets differ from the bound state of 2D weakly attracting bosons \cite {Hum} and that of 2D Bose-Bose mixtures with contact interactions \cite{PetAst}.
+The observed 2D self-bound dipolar droplets differ from the bound state of 2D weakly attracting bosons \cite {Hum} and that of 2D Bose-Bose mixtures with both contact and dipolar interactions \cite{PetAst, Li, Boudj2}.
 The former exists by the increased kinetic energy associated with their nonuniform shape while the latter occurs when the interspecies interaction is weakly attractive and the intraspecies ones are weakly repulsive.
 In addition, the transition to the droplet state happens at relatively high density compared to the quasi-1D system \cite{Mish}.

-Utilizing variational and numerical means we point out that the size of the self-bound decreases exponentially with the number of particles.
-We find that the stability of the system requires a minimum critical number of atoms.
-The density and the shape of such a droplet are analyzed by solving the underlying generalized nonlocal 2D Gross-Pitaevskii equation (GPE).
-We argue that the LHY corrections invoke non-trivial enhancements in the excitations and the one-body correlation function of the droplet.
-Finally, we extend our study to finite temperatures and predict effects of thermal fluctuations, condensed fraction inside the droplet and the structure factor.
+The density and the shape of the droplet are analyzed by numerically solving the underlying generalized nonlocal 2D Gross-Pitaevskii equation (GPE).
+We find that the equilibrium density is markedly affected by transversal modes.
+It is shown in addition that the LHY corrections invoke non-trivial enhancements in the excitations and the one-body density matrix of the droplet.
+Finally, we extend our study to finite temperatures and predict effects of thermal fluctuations.
+We determine the stability condition as well as the condensed density inside the droplet.